SQLJ

 SQLJ is a working title for efforts to combine Java and SQL.
 It was a common effort started around 1997 by engineers from IBM, Oracle, Compaq, Informix, Sybase, Cloudscape and Sun Microsystems.

 It consists of the three parts: 0, 1 and 2.
 Part 0 describes the embedding of SQL statements into Java programs.
-SQLJ part 0 is the basis for part 10 of the SQL:1999 standard, aka SQL Object Language Bindings (SQL/OLB).
+SQLJ part 0 is the basis for part 10 of the SQL:1999 standard, SQL Object Language Bindings (SQL/OLB).
 SQLJ parts 1 and 2 describes the converse possibility to use Java classes (routines and types) from SQL statements.
 Parts 1 and 2 are the basis for part 13 of the SQL standard, SQL Routines and Types Using the Java Programming Language (SQL/JRT).

 "SQLJ" is commonly used to refer to just SQLJ part 0, usually when it is contrasted with other means of embedding SQL in Java, like JDBC.